SingularityLabs-ai/SingularityLabs-ai.github.io-blog/_posts/2023-11-10-best-chatbot-of-2024.md

 Overall, all of these chatbots are impressive language models with a wide range of capabilities.
 However, they each have their own strengths and weaknesses.

-ChatGPT is good at generating creative text formats, while Bard is good at answering questions in a comprehensive and informative way.
-Claude, Perplexity, and Pi are all good at generating different creative text formats.
+ChatGPT is good at generating creative text formats, while Bard is good at answering questions in a comprehensive way.
+Claude, Perplexity, and Pi are all better than these at generating creative text formats.

 The best chatbot for you will depend on your specific needs and preferences.
-If you are looking for a chatbot that can generate creative text formats, then ChatGPT, Claude, Perplexity, or Pi would be a good choice.
 If you are looking for a chatbot that can answer questions in a comprehensive and informative way, then Bard would be a good choice.

-My favorite is Pi.
+My favorite is Pi for it's sense of humour and creativity.
 If you want to test them out together you can try this tool https://github.com/SingularityLabs-ai/MultiGPT-mini